How does Pathpoint handle inspections?

 What if no job site is available for a contractor’s policy?

-The inspection will be conducted via phone interview with the insured or inspection contact.
+The inspection will be conducted via phone interview with the insured or the inspection contact subject to carrier requirements.

 How much time does the insured have to fix the issues listed?